joejag/modern-cljs/doc/tutorial-08.md

 # Next Step - [Tutorial 9: DOM Manipulation][9]

-In the next tutorial we'are going to face the need to programmatically manipulate DOM elements as a result of the occurrance of some DOM events (e.g., `mouseover`, `mouseout`, etc.).
+In the next tutorial we're going to face the need to programmatically manipulate DOM elements as a result of the occurrance of some DOM events (e.g., `mouseover`, `mouseout`, etc.).